domeru369/Bellabeat-case-study/README.md

 * I performed Exploratary Data Analysis (EDA) in order to understand the data better and to check if all data types are consistent through out all datasets to enable efficient merging.
 * I ensured the data is clean by checking and dropping missing values and duplicates.
 * I  manipulated the date column by extracting weekdays in order to analyze trends in the data in relation to days.
 * I finally merged the data together and called out the summary function in order to get summary statistics of the data which provides a snapshot of the data, offering valuable insights into its central tendencies, spread, and potential issues.

+### Loading the core library
 ```
 # load the core library 'tidyverse'
 library(tidyverse)